 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where matlockite typically forms.
+Look in oxidized lead deposits country, the host setting where matlockite typically forms.
 If you start seeing galena, cerussite, anglesite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.